5 Smoother project-based collaboration

 Verbally explain the content of the next few paragraphs (don’t need to show the website on the projector).

-When you work on a research project that involves data analysis, you likely use packages in two different ways:
+When you work on a research project that involves data analysis, you’ll likely use packages in two different ways:

 1. Packages that directly contribute to data wrangling, analysis, plotting, and making the manuscript.
 These types of packages are generally called “build” or “deploy” dependencies.
-A package like dplyr or tidyr would be build dependencies, since you use them for processing data.
+Packages like dplyr or tidyr are usually build dependencies, since you use them for processing data.

 2. Packages that assist you in doing your work but aren’t directly used for data analysis.
-These types of packages would be called “workflow” or “development” dependencies. usethis would be considered a workflow dependency.
+These types of packages would be called “workflow” or “development” dependencies. usethis is usually considered a workflow dependency.

-A good way to determine if a package is a build dependency for your project is by seeing if you write and use functions from the package within an R script that does something to the data or analysis.
-If you only ever use functions from the package in the Console, than it is likely a workflow dependency.
+• If you write and use functions from the package within an R script that does something to the data or analysis, then it is likely a build dependency.

 Console